open-telemetry/opentelemetry-python/RELEASING.md

 * Run the [Prepare patch release workflow](https://github.com/open-telemetry/opentelemetry-python/actions/workflows/prepare-patch-release.yml).
   * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, and click the "Run workflow" button below that.
-* Review and merge the pull request that it creates.
+  * Review and merge the pull request that it creates for updating the version on the release branch.

 ## Making the release